Now showing items 1-6 of 6

 Functional Delineation of a Protein–Membrane Interaction Hotspot Site on the HIV-1 Neutralizing Antibody 10E8

-Insausti González, Sara; García Porras, Miguel; Torralba Iturbe, Johana ORCID; Morillo Melero, Izaskun; Ramos Caballero, Ander; De la Arada Echevarría, Igor ORCID; Apellaniz Unzalu, Beatriz ORCID; Caaveiro, Jose M.M.; Carravilla Palomanes, Pablo ORCID; Eggeling, Christian; Rujas Díez, Edurne; Nieva Escandón, José Luis (MDPI, 2022-09-15)
+Insausti González, Sara; García Porras, Miguel; Torralba Iturbe, Johana ORCID; Morillo Melero, Izaskun; Ramos Caballero, Ander; De la Arada Echevarría, Igor ORCID; Apellaniz Unzalu, Beatriz ORCID; Caaveiro, Jose M.M.; Carravilla Palomanes, Pablo; Eggeling, Christian; Rujas Díez, Edurne; Nieva Escandón, José Luis (MDPI, 2022-09-15)

 Antibody engagement with the membrane-proximal external region (MPER) of the envelope glycoprotein (Env) of HIV-1 constitutes a distinctive molecular recognition phenomenon, the full appreciation of which is crucial for ...